-UPE has a Capital Management policy in place which is approved on an annual basis by the Board and includes the following:
+UPE and QIID have a Capital Management policy in place which is approved on an annual basis by the Board and includes the following:

-- A description of the procedure to ensure that own fund items, both at the time of issue and subsequently, meet the requirements of the applicable capital and distribution regime and are classified correctly as the applicable regime requires; - A description of the procedure to monitor the issuance of Own Fund items according to the medium-term capital management plan; - A description of the procedure to ensure that the terms and conditions of any own fund item are clear and unambiguous in relation to the criteria of the applicable capital regime; and - A description of the procedures to: - ensure that any policy or statement in respect of ordinary share dividends is taken into account in consideration of the capital position; and - identify and document instances in which distributions on an own funds item are expected to be deferred or cancelled.
+- A description of the procedure to ensure that own fund items, both at the time of issue and subsequently, meet the requirements of the applicable capital and distribution regime and are classified correctly as the applicable regime requires; - A description of the procedure to monitor the issuance of Own Fund items according to the mediumterm capital management plan; - A description of the procedure to ensure that the terms and conditions of any own fund item are clear and unambiguous in relation to the criteria of the applicable capital regime; and - A description of the procedures to: - ensure that any policy or statement in respect of ordinary share dividends is taken into account in consideration of the capital position; and - identify and document instances in which distributions on an own funds item are expected to be deferred or cancelled.

 In addition to the Capital Management policy, UPE prepares a Capital Management Plan which is approved by the Board on an annual basis.
 The purpose of the Capital Management Plan is to outline the capital requirements of UPE.
+QIID manages future capital with reference to the business planning process along with ORSA projections.